simpleanalytics/docs/_docs/36_legal/00_introduction.md

 ## Privacy

-We at Simple Analytics believe in a free, user-friendly Internet.
-This is why we built a simple, privacy-friendly tool to provide you with valuable analytics insights without collecting personal data from your visitors.
+At Simple Analytics, we believe in a free and user-friendly Internet.
+This is why we built a privacy-friendly analytics tool that provides valuable insights without collecting personal data from your visitors.
 This privacy-first mindset makes our software compliant with the strictest privacy regulations, including the GDPR.

 What do we do to protect your privacy and that of your visitors?